 Next, you need to indicate the changes within the drawings that are part of the revision.
 You do this using the Revision Cloud tool.
-This tool is located in the Detail panel of the Annotate ribbon.
+This tool is located on the Drafting tab of the Design bar.
 Generally, you will add revision clouds while working in a sheet view, but you should add the revision to the specific view within that sheet, so you will need to select the view and activate it by right-clicking on the view and choosing Activate View.

-When you select the Revision Cloud tool, Revit displays the Create Revision Cloud Sketch contextual ribbon.
-You can use the tools on this ribbon to create the revision cloud.
-Start adding cloud segments, working your way around the area of the drawing that needs to be revised, in a clockwise direction (so that the cloud bulges outward).
+Then, select the Revision Cloud tool and start adding cloud segments, working your way around the area of the drawing that needs to be revised, in a clockwise direction (so that the cloud bulges outward).
 Continue adding segments until the cloud surrounds the area that you changed.
-Then, in the ribbon, click Finish Cloud.
+Then, on the Design bar, click Finish Sketch.